Police: Peosta man used social media in attempt to entice minor into sexual relationship

-Police said a Peosta, Iowa, man has been arrested for using a social media app in an attempt to entice an underage girl into a sexual relationship.
+Police said a Peosta, Iowa, man has been accused of using a social media app in an attempt to entice an underage girl into a sexual relationship.

 Seth M. Fuoco, 24, was arrested Thursday night at 815 Montcrest St. in Dubuque on a warrant charging lascivious acts with a child.
-He participated in an initial appearance this morning in Iowa District Court for Dubuque County.
+He participated in an initial appearance in Iowa District Court for Dubuque County on Friday.

 Fuoco remains held at the Dubuque County Jail on a $10,000 bond.